munificent/craftinginterpreters/book/a-map-of-the-territory.md

 Though the area explored by language designers is vast, the trails they've carved through it are <span name="dead">few</span>.
-Not every language takes the exact same path -- some take a shortcut or two -- but otherwise they are reassuringly similar from Rear Admiral Grace Hopper's first COBOL compiler all the way to some hot new transpile-to-JavaScript language whose "documentation" consists entirely of a single poorly-edited README in a Git repository somewhere.
+Not every language takes the exact same path -- some take a shortcut or two -- but otherwise they are reassuringly similar, from Rear Admiral Grace Hopper's first COBOL compiler all the way to some hot, new, transpile-to-JavaScript language whose "documentation" consists entirely of a single, poorly edited README in a Git repository somewhere.

 <aside name="dead">